cubefs/cubefs/README.md

 metadata partition: multi-raft

-data partition: sequential replication for extent appending; multi-raft for extent update and truncation
+data partition: primary-backup replication for extent appending; multi-raft for extent update and truncation

 failure recovery for data partitions: firstly, execute the recovery process of the sequential replication; and then the raft recovery process.

 ## Usage

-ContainerFS is mounted by containers for decoupling storage from compute.
+CFS is mounted by containers for decoupling storage from compute.

 And it is integrated with Kubernetes to run various workloads from statelsss microserverices for logging, database servers for data persistence (e.g., MySQL), and machine learning systems for data training (e.g. TensorFlow).